thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Notice that the new temperature telemetry causes a new active alarm;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-5-create-alarm-2-ce.png
-        title: 'You may acknowledge and clear the alarms;'
+        title: 'You may acknowledge and clear alarms using the "Alarms table" widget;'
     2:
         image: /images/helloworld/getting-started-ce/hello-world-5-create-alarm-3-ce.png
         title: 'When you receive a new alarm, you will receive a message in the notification center.
 You can view the message by clicking on the bell icon in the upper right corner.'